DIRECTOR: Wayne Barnes

 • Participants may register for any or all events.

-• Participants may register for each event only once until the day of the event.
+• Participants may register for each event only once.

 • Soft spikes are required.